emir002/002-folder-lock/GUI readme.md

 # 002 Folder Lock

 ## Summary
 002 Folder lock is a tool for simply locking folders in the Windows system with a password.
 Locked folders cannot be accessed from Windows, they cannot be deleted or copied.
+You can download the compiled version of the tool ready for installation [HERE](link goes here).
 002 Folder Lock works by modifying windows security descriptors at the folder level.
 You can read about them here: [windows security descriptors.](https://learn.microsoft.com/en-us/windows/win32/secauthz/security-descriptors)
 **Note:** Never store important passwords or credit card numbers in a locked folder!
 002 Folder Lock prohibits access to the folder from the windows platform only.
-The files in the locked folder are not encrypted at all.
+The files in the locked folder are encrypted using using the Fernet symmetric encryption provided by the cryptography library in Python.
+While Fernet provides strong encryption, the security of the encrypted data also heavily depends on the security of the key.
+If the key is compromised, the encryption can be easily broken.
 The program is designed for simplicity and speed of use, not for ultimate security.
-If you want security as much as Windows can provide use this program in combination with Bitlocker or other encription utility.
+If you want security as much as Windows can provide save your key to USB drive or another location physically separated from the computer.

 ## Overview
 When the user starts the program for the first time, he will be prompted to enter a new password.
 It is very important that the user remembers the password or writes it down in a safe place because once the password is set it cannot be recovered.
 After the user sets the password, the main screen will open.